Unable to Locate Complete Label Info

 The Bottom Line

-Judging by its ingredients alone, DNA Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, DNA Dried-N-Alive Dog Food looks like a above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.